EndPointCorp/end-point-blog/2018/05/24/gdpr-is-alive.html.md

 <img src="/blog/2018/05/24/gdpr-is-alive/5740833496_9c8776282e_o-crop.jpg" width="770" height="354" alt="two men talking in a crowd at night"><br><a href="https://www.flickr.com/photos/julioalbarran/5740833496/">Photo by Julio Albarrán, CC BY-SA 2.0, cropped</a>

-The European Union's General Data Protection Regulation (GDPR) that became law a little over two years ago, is now implemented as of 25 May 2018.
+The European Union’s General Data Protection Regulation (GDPR) that became law a little over two years ago, is now implemented as of 25 May 2018.

 ### Another GDPR article?